haccks/zsh-config/README.md

-## This repo is outdated.
+## Below instructions are outdated.
 Please checkout this blog for the updated instructions: [Mac Terminal Customization with Oh-My-ZSH and powerlevel10k](https://www.haccks.com/posts/mac-terminal-customization/)

 # zsh config